Stochastic Direct Search Method for Blind Resource Allocation

 for the choice $\delta = T^{-4/3}$ (respectively $\delta = T^{-10/3}$ for FDS-Seq). \end{theorem}

 In the absence of a lower bound, the optimality of such a regret rate is unsure.
 It is difficult to compare it to other known bounds, as the performance of related algorithms is often not evaluated in the same way.
 In particular, the performance of the version of stochastic gradient descent proposed by \cite{akhavan2020exploiting} is analyzed with respect to a different notion of regret, $\tilde{R}_T$, that does not take into account the samples needed for the estimation of each gradient.
 Their analysis yields $\tilde{R}_T = O(\sqrt{T})$.
 It is important to note that the algorithm by \cite{akhavan2020exploiting} takes advantage of the fact that in the setting of the latter paper, sampling points outside of the feasible domain is possible.
-When using homothetic perturbation as we did for the illustration in Figure \ref{fig:GD}, the regret of such a method is of the order of $T^{2/3}$, as explained in Section \ref{sec:illustration}.
+When using homothetic perturbation as we did for the illustration in Figure \ref{fig:GD}, the regret of such a method is of the order of $T^{2/3}$, as explained in Section \ref{sec:illustration}.\looseness-1

-Black-box algorithms such as HOO or StoOO \citep{bubeck2011x,munos2014bandits} require the domain to be bounded.
+Black-box algorithms such as HOO or StoOO \citep{bubeck2011x,munos2014bandits} are other possible baselines.
 When given a balanced hierarchical partition of $\mathcal{X}$, and the smoothness of the function around its optimum, these algorithms would incur a regret of the order of $\sqrt{T}$.
 The regret rate of FDS-Plan appears to be larger than that of HOO instantiated with the right parameters.
 However, HOO relies on a partition of the feasible domain that is computationally difficult to achieve with arbitrary linearly constrained domains.

-In the case of resource allocation, the feasible domain is the simplex and one way of satisfying Assumption \ref{ass:gk} is to set $\mathbb{D}$ to the set of vectors corresponding to edges of the simplex, which amounts to $2d(d-1)$ directions.
-The regret bound is proportional to the number of directions contained in $\mathbb{D}$ (see the proof of Theorem \ref{th:FDS-Plan_hor}, in Appendix \ref{app:interior_proof}), so that the dependence of the regret with respect to $d$ is quadratic.
-This is rather detrimental to FDS algorithms and could be improved by selecting random subsets of directions, as in \citep{gratton2019direct}.
+The assumption that $|\mathbb{D}_k|$ be bounded by a constant $S_{\mathbb{D}}$ is actually not constraining at all, since one way of satisfying Assumption \ref{ass:gk} is to set $\mathbb{D}_k$ to the constant set of vectors corresponding to edges of optimization domains, which amounts to $2m(m-1)$ directions, where $m$ is the number of constraints.
+Depending on the optimization domains, there may be smarter ways of choosing $|\mathbb{D}_k|$ that lead to smaller constants $S_{\mathbb{D}}$.
+The motivational case of resource allocation, where the feasible domain is the simplex, is an example of that.